anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 different transport, see Constrained Voucher Artifacts for Bootstrapping Protocols {{I-D.ietf-anima-constrained-voucher}} and EST-coaps {{RFC9148}}.

-Since EST does not support offline enrolment, it may be preferable for the reasons given in this section and depending on application scenarios as outlined in {{list-examples}} and {{app-examples}}
+Since EST does not support offline enrollment, it may be preferable for the reasons given in this section and depending on application scenarios as outlined in {{list-examples}} and {{app-examples}}
 to use alternative enrollment protocols such as